yearico

 B Risk Management:

-The Company's activities expose it to market risk, Liquidity risk and credit risk.
-This note explains the sources of risk which the entity is exposed to and how the entity manages the risk and the related impact in the financial statements.
+The Company's activities expose it to market risk, liquidity risk and credit risk.
+This note explains the sources of risk which the entity is exposed to and how the entity manages the risk and the related impact in the standalone financial statements.

 The Company's risk management is done in close co-ordination with the board of directors and focuses on actively securing the Company's short, medium and long-term cash flows by minimizing the exposure to volatile financial markets.
 Long-term financial investments are managed to generate lasting returns.
 The Company does not actively engage in the trading of financial assets for speculative purposes nor does it write options.
 The most significant financial risks to which the Company is exposed are described below: